Last updated on January 21st, 2020 at 06:17 am

-This was the era when most fortresses scattered throughout the island were build, the redesigning and strengthening of the old Corfu fortress in the city happened then, Angelokastro fortress in northwestern Corfu, the fortress at Kassiopi, the fortress in Gardiki at southwest and other smaller ones were constructed.
+This was the era when most fortresses scattered throughout the island built, the redesigning and strengthening of the old Corfu fortress in the city happened then, Angelokastro fortress in northwestern Corfu, the fortress at Kassiopi, the fortress in Gardiki at the southwest and other smaller ones were constructed.

 Τhe turbulent years after the Fourth Crusade (1204 AD – 1214 AD)

 At 1204 AD Corfu was captured by the Normands of the 4rth crusade and they were followed by the Venetians for a short period until 1214 AD.